 We totally get it.
 That’s why we’re ready to share our hacks and tips for creating a budget that works best for your firm, so you can gain back control over your finances.

 A law firm budget is a business strategy in the raw, a list of expenses organized by category and broken down into digestible chunks.
 These expenses will look different, depending on where you are in your business.
 Your budget should include what you expect to pay in each category, and how it relates to your revenue over time.

 Why Budgeting Is Important for Your Law Firm

-Johnathan, seeing a positive number in the bank, decided it best to go ahead and purchase a new computer for the office.
-After unpacking it, setting his wallpaper to a photo of his cat, and checking his email, he realized he missed a couple of monthly bills (bills the cash for his new computer could’ve paid for easily).
+One of our Labsters, Johnathan, checked nothing by his bank account (which showed a positive number), then decided to buy a new computer for his office.
+After unpacking it and checking his email, he saw a bunch of bills he missed – bills that still needed to be paid.
 With a bit of budgeting ahead of time, Johnathan could’ve avoided the facepalm that came when he realized what he had done.

 Budgeting allows you to:

 - Invest in technology, people, marketing, and other improvements to continue building your firm

 - Spot issues in your firm before they morph into emergencies